TrenchBoot/documentation/blueprints/AMD_Grub_Late_Launch.md

 Grub will be extended with the following capabilities,
  * An SKINIT relocator that will,
   1. set protected mode
-  2. enalbe apic
+  2. enable APIC
   3. verify no machine check in progress
   4. clear machine check regs
-  5. skinit as final instruction
+  5. SKINIT as final instruction
  * A late launch loader that will,
   1. load kernel starting at 0x100000, compatibility with a Linux Secure Loader
   2. verify SVM is supported